 - Phishing, using COVID-19 as a lure.
 This could be designed to steal user credentials, or deliver malware

 - New domains registered containing COVID-19 references and wording, to be used in combination with phishing emails

 - Attacks against remote access/working infrastructure

 This aligns with what Barracuda Networks is seeing in the wild.
 Its filters picked up a 667% increase in COVID-19 spear-phishing attempts between January and the end of March, for example.
-A further breakdown shows the range of tactics at play here: 54% were scams, 34% were brand impersonation attacks, 11% were blackmail, and 1% were business email compromise (BEC) attacks.
+A further breakdown shows the range of tactics at play here: 54% were scams, 34% were brand impersonation attacks, 11% were extortion, and 1% were business email compromise (BEC) attacks.

 Video conferencing and VPN infrastructure is particularly at risk, with the black hats keen to exploit overlooked vulnerabilities and/or unsecure default user settings.
 The NCSC has observed phishing emails/sites attempting to harvest log-ins for collaboration apps and exploits for flaws in VPN products.
 Microsoft was recently forced to alert several dozen hospitals that their gateway and VPN appliances were being targeted by ransomware in this way.